-In the past, the Neurovascular business has grown while enhancing its product lineup, with a focus on coils and coil assist stents to treat aneurysms.
+In the past, the Neurovascular division has grown while enhancing its product lineup, with a focus on coils and coil assist stents to treat aneurysms.
 In recent years, the business also offers new aneurysm treatment options, including flow re-direction stents and embolization devices.
 Additionally, the Company has taken on the challenge of developing and offering revolutionary new stroke treatments that may provide better outcomes and expand the potential for neurovascular treatment options; these include vascular removal devices and aspiration catheters.

 Founded 1997, joined Terumo Group in 2006

 When complications occur in blood vessels of the brain, blood can stop flowing properly to the brain, and may destroy essential brain cells; this condition is collectively referred to as "stroke."
 Generally, there are two causes of stroke: Blockage of blood vessels of the brain; or breakage of and bleeding from the blood vessels of the brain.
 When blockage of these vessels occurs, it is referred to as "cerebral infarction," and breakage and bleeding is called "cerebral hemorrhage."
 One representative type of cerebral hemorrhage is subarachnoid hemorrhage; this usually occurs when an aneurysm ruptures.

 In the past, the common medicinal way to treat cerebral infarction was to administer drugs that would dissolve the blood clot.
 The common surgical aneurysm treatment was open surgery to the skull (craniotomy) where a clip device is placed to stop blood flow in the affected blood vessel to assist to prevent rupture.
 In recent years, however, the treatments of cerebral infarction and aneurysm alike are evolving rapidly to use catheters in what is called "neurovascular intervention," which greatly reduces the physical burden on patients.